EngineerDanny/CS685-Microbe-Network-Research/Fall-2022/week-6/README.md

 | SPIEC EASIE |                | SPIEC-EASIE                | Reliability, Hamming Distance |
 | COZINE      |                | COZINE, SPIEC-EASIE, ISING | Phylo Tree, Assortativity     |
 |             |                |                            |                               |

+- The **Consistent Accuracy** is measured by the Frobenius norm distance between the estimated correlation matrices of the first and second step.